Josephine Cochrane: Cochrane’s dishwasher

 An improved model from 1914, US Patent 1,223,380.

-Another challenge she faced was selling her product to individual households, specifically housewives.
+A challenge she faced was selling her product to individual households, specifically housewives.
 The first dishwashers were too expensive for an average household, costing between $75 and $100, which most women would not spend on an item for their kitchen even if it meant easing the effort they had to put in washing dishes.
 In addition, most homes in that era were not equipped to handle the machine's requirements for hot water.
 However, years later, homes began adding boilers that were big enough to meet those requirements, eventually allowing Cochrane to sell to housewives.

-The World's Columbian Exposition in 1893 was pivotal in Cochrane's business as other companies relying heavily on investors were wiped out the same year in the Panic of 1893.
+The World's Columbian Exposition in 1893 was pivotal in Cochrane's business, as other companies relying heavily on investors were wiped out the same year in the Panic of 1893.
 Following the exposition, many restaurants and hotels placed orders (with colleges and hospitals delayed in following due to sanitation requirements).
 In 1898, she opened her own factory with George Butters as manager so she could extend her sales north and south, reaching from Mexico to Alaska.

-Her main customers continued to be hotels and restaurants.
-It was not until the 1950s that dishwashers became popular for home usage.
-Cochrane died in 1913 at 74.
+Her main customers continued to be hotels and restaurants; it was not until the 1950s that dishwashers became popular for home usage.
 In 1926, her company was sold to KitchenAid, now part of Whirlpool Corporation.

 Death and recognition

-Cochrane died of a stroke or exhaustion in Chicago, Illinois, on August 3, 1913, aged 74, and was buried in Glenwood Cemetery in Shelbyville, Illinois.
+Cochrane either died of a stroke or exhaustion in Chicago, Illinois, on August 3, 1913, aged 74, and was buried in Glenwood Cemetery in Shelbyville, Illinois.
 In 2006, she was inducted into the National Inventors Hall of Fame.